 Once you become a mainstay of the team, the latter may choose you to be their captain.
 Here, you’ll need to inspire the team when times are hard and instill hope in their minds when victory seems far away.
 Basketball will teach you how to stay motivated and move to the goal.
 The same principle can be applied in academic studying.
 Everyone needs the motivation to keep going, right?

 … And Competition

-Making friends at a new place is crucial for college newbies.
-First of all, studying in groups has always been funnier than studying alone.
+Making friends in a new place is crucial for college newbies.
+First of all, studying in groups has always been more funnier than studying alone.
 Secondly, we all as human beings crave recognition and support from others.
 This means your basketball team can be a great source of support and motivation for you.